aptos-labs/aptos-core/aptos-move/framework/supra-framework/doc/supra_governance.md

 ## Function `force_end_epoch_test_only`

 <code><a href="supra_governance.md#0x1_supra_governance_force_end_epoch">force_end_epoch</a>()</code> equivalent but only called in testnet,
-where the core resources account exists and has been granted power to mint Aptos coins.
+where the core resources account exists and has been granted power to mint Supra coins.

 <pre><code><b>public</b> entry <b>fun</b> <a href="supra_governance.md#0x1_supra_governance_force_end_epoch_test_only">force_end_epoch_test_only</a>(supra_framework: &<a href="../../aptos-stdlib/../move-stdlib/doc/signer.md#0x1_signer">signer</a>)